TheBeyondGroup/shopify-rich-text-renderer/README.md

 ## Shopify Rich Text Renderer

 This package converts the rich text schema returned by Shopify's Storefront API to an HTML string.
 In particular, this package is useful when dealing with the rich text field type for _MetaObjects_ and _Metafields_ when using the Storefront API.
+Supports all of Shopify's Richtext Editor markup, including new line characters, and both **_bold & italic_** on the same text node.

 ### Usage